voronianski/node-object-encrypter/README.md

 ### ``.decrypt(generatedString)``

-Returns original object value if no errors occured or time to live is not expired, in other cases returns `null`.
+Returns original object value if no errors occured (or time to live is not expired), in other cases returns `null`.

 ## Example